2mol/pboy/SPEC.md

 - It helps rename the file according to its title.
 To that end it suggests possible titles extracted from the file metadata and the raw text content.

-- The files in the library can be searched based on their content.

 ## Design goals